arodrigues97/chat-application/README.md

 ## :rocket: Technologies

-The following tools were used in this project:
+The following technologies were used in this project:

 - [React](https://pt-br.reactjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)